linux-system-roles/logging/README.md

 - `logging_mmk8s_token`: Path to token for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.token".
 - `logging_mmk8s_ca_cert`: Path to CA cert for kubernetes.
 Default to "/etc/rsyslog.d/viaq/mmk8s.ca.crt".

-- `logging_elasticsearch_default_ca_cert_path`: Default path to CA cert for ElasticSearch if Elasticsearch installation share the same CA cert. **Note:** If provided, no need to add the `ca_cert` variable in the Elasticsearch output record.
-- `logging_elasticsearch_default_client_cert_path`: Default path to client cert for ElasticSearch if Elasticsearch installation share the same client cert. **Note:** If provided, no need to add the `cert` variable in the Elasticsearch output record.
-- `logging_elasticsearch_default_client_key_path`: Default path to client key for ElasticSearch if Elasticsearch installation share the same client key. **Note:** If provided, no need to add the `key` variable in the Elasticsearch output record.
 - `logging_outputs`: A set of following variables to specify output configurations.
 It could be an list if multiple outputs that should to be configured.
    -  **If `type: elasticsearch`** Send logs to one or more remote elasticsearch or Viaq installations.
       - `name`: Name of the elasticsearch element.